What are prior converted croplands?

 Why are PCC wetlands subject to regulation?

 In the past, wetlands that were drained and cultivated for agriculture were often exempt from federal regulation under the Clean Water Act.
 This was based on the belief that these wetlands had been so altered they no longer provided important wetland functions.
 In Washington, however, PCC wetlands perform many of the same important ecological functions as other wetlands, including:

 In some cases, PCC wetlands have been significantly altered so they provide only minimal functions.
 However, in many cases, PCC wetlands provide important hydrologic functions and may provide significant wildlife habitat.

-Conversions subject to local, state, & federal criteria
+Conversions subject to local, state, & federal laws

-While many PCC areas have been extensively manipulated and drained, and some may no longer be wetlands, a PCC might meet the federal and state wetland hydrology criteria (refer to the federal delineation manual and regional supplements).
+While many PCC areas have been extensively manipulated and drained, and some may no longer be wetlands, a PCC might meet wetland criteria (refer to the federal delineation manual and regional supplements).

-If the land changes to non-agricultural use, or is abandoned, a PCC area may be regulated under federal, state, or local laws.
-Landowners who intend to develop their land or conduct an activity that precludes use of the land for continued agricultural production should contact the U.S. Army Corps of Engineers, speak with us, and connect with their city or county government to determine if the land meets the criteria for jurisdictional wetlands.
+If the land changes to non-agricultural use, or is abandoned, a PCC wetland may be regulated under federal, state, or local laws.
+Landowners with PCC wetlands who intend to develop their land should contact the U.S. Army Corps of Engineers, speak with us, and connect with their city or county government to determine if the land meets the criteria for jurisdictional wetlands.

-Even if not abandoned, PCC wetlands that meet the state’s wetland delineation criteria, are still regulated under the state’s Water Pollution Control Act, Shoreline Management Act, and Growth Management Act.
+Even if not abandoned, PCC wetlands that meet wetland delineation criteria, are still regulated under the state’s Water Pollution Control Act, Shoreline Management Act, and Growth Management Act.

 Conversion of a PCC wetland to non-agricultural use requires state and local approval.